weitzwoman/BankNotes/README.md

 - Paper Clip Gem

 COMPLETE:
+- highlight link tabs if currently on that page
 - as a user, i can create an individual profile
 - as a user, i can add accounts to my profile (delete)
 - as a user, i can logout of my account